 French ex-president Sarkozy to stand trial in Oct on graft charges

-Paris, Jan 8 (AFP) Former French president Nicolas Sarkozy will stand trial from October 5 to 22 on corruption charges over alleged attempts to obtain information from a judge about an investigation against him, a Paris court decided Wednesday.
+Paris, Jan 8 (AFP) Nicolas Sarkozy will on October 5 become France's first ex-president to stand trial on corruption charges in a case in which he is accused of trying to obtain classified information from a judge.
+The trial will last until October 22, a Paris court said.

-This will be the first trial in several graft cases against Sarkozy, making him the first ex-president of France in at least 60 years to enter the dock for corruption.
-(AFP) PMS
+This will be the first trial in several graft investigations against Sarkozy, who was president from 2007 to 2012.
+Jacques Chirac, who died last September, was the first ex-president put on trial but not on corruption charges -- he was found guilty in 2011 of embezzlement and misuse of public funds during his time as mayor of Paris.

+Sarkozy stands accused of seeking to obtain, through his lawyer Thierry Herzog, classified information from then-judge Gilbert Azibert in 2014, about another investigation.
+Last June, appeals judges rejected a challenge against the case filed by Sarkozy, Herzog and Azibert.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)